Language

 0.5 seconds equals 500 milliseconds.

-What is 16.67ms in seconds?
+What is 16.67 ms in seconds?

-16.67ms equals approximately 0.017 seconds.
-This is the target frame time for 60fps animation.
+16.67 ms equals approximately 0.017 seconds — the target frame time for 60 fps animation.

 Why do developers use milliseconds?

-What is considered fast API response time?
+What is a fast API response time?

-Under 200ms (0.2 seconds) is generally considered fast.
-Under 100ms is excellent.
+Under 200 ms (0.2 seconds) is generally considered fast, and under 100 ms is excellent.

 ms